 Today the Library maintains subscriptions to 11 current newspapers from Croatia, including specialty subject papers for literature, religion and sports.
 Examples of current subscriptions include Jutarnji list [Morning news] from Zagreb, Glas Slavonije [Voice of Slavonia] from Osijek, Glas Istre [Voice of Istria] from Rijeka, SN: Sportske novosti [Sports news] from Zagreb, and Glas koncila [Voice of the Council], published in Zagreb by the Catholic Church.
 A complete listing of the Library of Congress holdings entitled Croatian Newspapers at the Library of Congress shows titles, holdings, format and location of the materials.
 Library of Congress sources for digital newspapers are described in the newspaper guide and in the section of this guide devoted to Onsite Only Electronic Resources.

 Preservation of newspapers and serials published on newsprint remains a top priority for the Library of Congress.
-For Bulgarian newspapers we continue to microfilm our holdings and are in the process of converting to digitization as the main method of preservation.
+For Croatian newspapers we no longer microfilm our holdings, rather we digitize them as the main method of preservation.
 Digitized titles are available onsite only via Stacks, the primary access system for rights-restricted digital content in the Library’s permanent collection.